phastlight/phastlight/README.md

 ```

 ### File System: on each http request, append a message to a file named "weblog" in async fashion
+The example below shows how to log a message into weblog in async fashion when there is a http request comes in
 ```php
 <?php
 //Assuming this is server/server.php and the composer vendor directory is ../vendor